wakatime/wakatime-blog/posts/25-pirates-use-flask-the-navy-uses-django.md

 </div>
 <br />

 In conclusion, the reason to use Django or Flask is to save dev time and build faster.
 You should use your best judgment and [this worksheet][worksheet] when deciding which framework is best suited for your use case.

+I would also be happy to chat and help you decide between Django or Flask.
+Just send me an email at [alan@wakatime.com](mailto:alan@wakatime.com) with your question or jump on the #wakatime channel on irc.freenode.net.

 P.S.
 Pirates use Flask, the Navy uses Django.
 [WakaTime][wakatime] is a pirate ;)